Thunderstorms to hit north of UK while south continues to sizzle

 “For the rest of the weekend, across the south, there will be a continuation of the very dry and hot conditions,” he said.

-However, thunderstorms are expected in northern parts of the UK, with yellow thunderstorm warnings in place from noon on Sunday until 6am on Monday for most of Scotland and Northern Ireland, and from 10am until midnight for Wales and England.
+However, thunderstorms are expected in northern parts of the UK, with yellow thunderstorm warnings in place for most of Scotland and Northern Ireland that began at 9am on Sunday and run until midnight.
+Another yellow warning is in place for most of the UK on Monday, from midnight in Scotland and Northern Ireland and 10am in England and Wales.

 “As we move into Sunday, a slight change with low pressure starting to arrive from the south,” Mr Stroud said.